Best Fluffy Slime Recipe for Kids

 Instructions

-- Add glue and water to the bowl, and stir to mix.
+- Add glue and water to a large mixing bowl, and stir to mix.

 - Add in baking soda and stir to combine.